ISISComputingGroup/ibex_developers_manual/Reflectometers.md

 1. Can we have the dance script?
 1. Does it matter whether you can change parameters on components parked out of the beam? (e.g. SM Angle in NR Mode)
 1. CRISP: What is the position for S4? (found it in mantid IDF, but values differ from those in VI - assumption is VI is correct)
-1. What do we need to do that will improve the scan library to make it useable for reflectometry, especially on INTER?
+1. What do we need to do that will improve the scan library to make it usable for reflectometry, especially on INTER?